 Board of Trustees

-Hilda Zacarías was elected for a four-year term in November 2012 to represent Area 1, which includes Northern Santa Maria.
+Vice President of the Board, Hilda Zacarías was elected for a four-year term in November 2012 to represent Area 1, which includes northern Santa Maria.
 She is a local certified public accountant and organizational management consultant.
 She was recognized as one of 75 Distinguished Alumni during the 75th anniversary of Allan Hancock College and received the Distinguished Service Award from Cal Poly State University.
 In 1993, she was the youngest person appointed and then elected to the Santa Maria Joint Union High School District Board of Trustees, serving five years.
 Ms. Zacarías was elected in 2006 to the Santa Maria City Council and in 2010 was the Democratic nominee for the State Assembly.
 Ms. Zacarías completed her general education at Allan Hancock College, graduated with an accounting degree from Cal Poly, San Luis Obispo, and received a Master’s degree in Public Administration from the Harvard Kennedy School in 2006, which she attended as a Presidential Scholar Fellow.